chantron/bpt-wordpress/readme.txt

 = Single Event Listing =
 Use the ```[list_events event_id="XXXXXX"]``` shortcode to display a single event (XXXXXX is the event ID).

 **The default shipping options set by the plugin are Will-Call and Print at Home.
-If your events are using something different, go to the "BPT Settings" page in the Wordpress Admin to set them.**
+If your events are using something different, go to the "BPT Settings" page in the WordPress Admin to set them.**

 = Calendar Format =